ipfs-inactive/website/content/docs/commands.md

 OPTIONS

   -o, --output            string - The path where the output should be stored.
   -a, --archive           bool   - Output a TAR archive.
-Default: false.
   -C, --compress          bool   - Compress the output with GZIP compression.
-Default: false.
   -l, --compression-level int    - The level of compression (1-9).
-Default: -1.

 DESCRIPTION

   Stores to disk the data contained an IPFS or IPNS object(s) at the given path.

   By default, the output will be stored at './<ipfs-path>', but an alternate path can be specified with '--output=<path>' or '-o=<path>'.

   To output a TAR archive instead of unpacked files, use '--archive' or '-a'.

   To compress the output with GZIP compression, use '--compress' or '-C'.
 You may also specify the level of compression by specifying '-l=<1-9>'.
 ```